Does Using a Sauna Cause Tan? (Myths via Facts)

 Keeping Your Skin Safe in the Sauna

 Because saunas are so hot, it’s important to stay hydrated at all times because dehydration may happen quickly.
-Although there are many advantages to using a steam room, including the possibility of burning fat and general relaxation, it’s crucial to remember that UV radiation from the sun and sun beds do not cause premature aging, nor do saunas.
+Using a steam room has many benefits, such as the potential to burn fat and promote overall relaxation.
+It is important to keep in mind that neither saunas nor UV rays from the sun or sun beds can cause wrinkles.
 Maintaining the health of the skin after spa sessions:

 • Hydration: To replace fluids lost via perspiration, make sure you are getting enough fluids by drinking lots of water both before and after.